 Flow Sensing in the Deep Sea: The Lateral Line System of Stomiiform Fishes

 The deep sea is a hydrodynamically quiet environment characterized by low light levels or complete darkness, in which the evolution of both the visual and the non-visual senses should be favored.
 Several groups of mesopelagic and bathypelagic fishes are known to have specializations of the lateral line system, but little is known about the most speciose order of deep-sea fishes – the hatchetfishes, bristlemouths, and barbelled dragonfishes of the Order Stomiiformes.
 The morphology of the lateral line system in stomatiiform fishes was investigated for the first time using a range of morphological methods including histology, SEM, and µCT imaging.
 Results revealed a dramatic enhancement of the lateral line system that had gone unnoticed until now.
 Funded by an NSF Graduate Research Fellowship, Lerner-Gray Fund for Marine Research Grant (ANMH, NY), and URI.
-(A. Marranzino, ongoing MS Thesis).
+(A. Marranzino, MS Thesis 2016).
 See: Deep-Sea Lateral Line page.